chaseruskin/legoHDL/docs/src/glossary.md

 This file is always created in the `build/` directory found at the root of the current block.

+### Catalog
+The _catalog_ is the list of searchable blocks within the current active workspace.
+Blocks can exist at 3 levels within the catalog: [downloaded](./glossary.md#downloaded) (D), [installed](./glossary.md#installed) (I), and/or [available](./glossary.md#available) (A).

 ### Development Tool
 A _development tool_ is a software program specialized for a particular language that automates specific tasks to developing new projects for that language.

+### Downloaded
+_Downloaded_ refers to a level at which the block is seen in the [catalog](./glossary.md#catalog).
+A block has download status (D) if the block is within the active workspace's local path.
+Blocks that are downloaded are said to be in-development.

+Blocks can be used from this level within other blocks only if the `multi-develop` setting is enabled.

+### Flag
+A _flag_ is a special type of [argument](./glossary.md#argument) that controls or modifies how the specified command will function.

 ### Hardware Description Languages (HDL)
 _Hardware_ _Description_ _Languages_ are a type of specialized computer language to describe electronic circuits.

+### Installed
+_Installed_ refers to a level at which the block is seen in the [catalog](./glossary.md#catalog).
+A block has install status (I) when the block is within the active workspace's cache.

+Installed blocks are considered stable and are able to be used within blocks in-development.

 ### Intellectual Property (IP)
 _Intellectual Property_ is a created design.
-A legoHDL block can contain IP.
+The HDL designs within legoHDL blocks can be considered IP.

 ### Label
 A _label_ is a unique name given to a group of files defined by their file extension.
 Defined labels are written to the blueprint file.
-Every label is written in all capital letters and will have an `@` symbol preceding it.
+Every label is evaluated as all upper-case and will have an `@` symbol preceding it.

 Special default labels are:
 - `VHDL-SRC`, `VHDL-SIM`, `VHDL-LIB`, `VHDL-SRC-TOP`, `VHDL-SIM-TOP` for VHDL files